International Study Center

 If Study Group or the University cancels a program prior to the Student’s start date, Study Group, will refund all monies paid by the Student.

-Upon arrival, the Student will be given a placement examination to assess their English language level.
+Prior to arrival, the Student will be given an online placement examination to assess their English language level.
 The University may also require an assessment in mathematics.
-The results of the assessment tests are used to place the Student into the program and courses that are appropriate for his/her skill level, which may differ from what was indicated on the offer letter.
+The results of the assessment tests are used to place the Student into the program and courses that are appropriate for their skill level, which may differ from what was indicated on the offer letter.
 As a result, the length of study may be longer than originally anticipated and may require incurring extra costs for which the Student will be responsible.
+In the event a Student does not meet the minimum English proficiency for placement in MIY coursework, they will be unenrolled and given further direction about applicable alternatives.

 12a.
-The Student is required to complete his/her study plan by remaining on campus for consecutive Fall, Spring and Summer semesters.
+The Student is required to complete their study plan by remaining on campus for consecutive Fall and Spring semesters.

-Once classes begin, the Student is subject to University Withdrawal Policies as outlined.
+Once classes begin, the Student is subject to University withdrawal policies as outlined at https://www.baylor.edu/sfs/index.php?id=936945.
 The Student shall be deemed to have withdrawn from the program when any of the following occurs:

 Students who are suspended or dismissed from any Study Group program will not receive a refund for money paid for tuition or other University charges.